praton1729/flow_idea_tracker/docs/README.md

 - Upon clicking or pressing enter the block should open the full description otherwise it should just display the summary.
 - The plan is store the data in json/sql/plain text format whichcould be parsed by other GUI/web clients.
-- This tool would be part of any code repo.
+- This tool could be part of any code repo.
 	- This tool can be initiated like git init.
+- The code needs to be written with modularity and reusability in mind.
+	- Maybe this needs to be broken down into simpler projects.
+	- Like the idea drawer which will parse the json files and draw a graph could be a project in itself.
+	- **This needs more thought.**

 # Flow chart representation
 ```c